-Across all funds, Salaries & Wages is budgeted to increase by 2.9% or \$850 thousand.
+Across all funds, Salaries & Wages is budgeted to increase by 2.6% or \$766 thousand.
 While the category is increasing slightly, it is important to note that twelve positions previously authorized are unbudgeted in

 FY 2021/2022.
 This is a continuance of cost saving measures implemented in response to the pandemic.
 Positions that remained vacant throughout FY 2020/2021 that are proposed to be filled include a Systems Administrator position in the Information Systems Division, a Senior Civil Engineer in the Community Development Department and two Officers and a Communications Operator in the Police Department.
 The cost of the Communications Operator position is being reimbursed from the NLCC-ETSB for FY 2021/2022, the Village is responsible for the cost of the position thereafter.
 This allows the communications center to benefit from the additional position immediately while the Village recovers from the impact of the pandemic.
 This is discussed in detail in Personnel History which can be found later in this section.
 The Village assumed a 2.25% COLA increase for non-bargained and bargained employees increased by any market adjustment included in the bargaining agreement.
-It is also important to note that the Village budget assumes that all of budgeted positions are filled 100% of the time, therefore creating budget savings.
+It is also important to note that the Village budget assumes that all of budgeted positions are filled 100% of the time during the fiscal year.
+In reality, turnover results in positions not being filled 100% of the time, therefore creating budget savings.
 However, for budgeting purposes the maximum exposure is assumed and accounted for.